grscheller/neovim-notes/vimSpecificFeatures.md

     @a@a@a@a
 ```

-If you what to be able to choose whether or not to perform
+You may want to be able to choose whether to perform the macro or not.
-the macro, for instance you don't want to change "Unix is perfect".
+For instance, you don't want to change "Unix is perfect".

 ```
     /Unix<ret>